dalodriguez/3_Project_brunner/README.md

 The study evaluate the role of tanycytes, ependymal cells lining the third ventricle (3V) in the mediobasal hypothalamus of the brain, in the control of metabolism.
 The workflow in this repository replicate the main steps of the data analysis described in the paper, focused on feeding (wild type) samples (SRR28910565 SRR28910566 SRR28910567 SRR28910568), originally sequenced with Illumina HiSeq 4000.

-The subsampled FASTQs are stored in `data/Fastq_subsampled` and are used as the inputs for the workflow.
+The subsampled FASTQs are stored in `data/Fastq_subsampled`, and output cellranger files are stored in `data/$SRR/outs`.
+Only filtered_feature_bc_matrix.h5 files are used as inputs for the workflow.

-The code to generate the response to the questions are in `workflow/3_Answer_Questions.sh`
+The code to generate the response to the questions are in `workflow/3_Answer_Questions.py`

 ## 2. How to download